 The City of Toronto is supporting the Bike Hub as one pillar of its Community Reduce and Reuse Programs.
 This is a great new initiative at the City, and CultureLink is pleased to be involved!
-This is the Bike Hub advances our Green Settlement goals.
+The Bike Hub advances CultureLink’s Green Settlement goals.
 It strengthens our other bike programs, the Bike to School Project and Bike Host.
-We get to collaborate with other great projects like Scarborough Cycles.
+We get to collaborate with other great projects like Scarborough Cycles and Bike Works at Evergreen Brick Works.
 And finally, at the Bike Hub we help participants gain useful skills and make a difference in their lives.

 Bike Hub programs

 - Wednesdays, 4pm – 6pm: Bicycle safety check clinics

 - Saturdays, 10am – 3pm: Do-It-Yourself Shop Hours

 Participation in an orientation session is necessary.